Witiko/jBus/docs/examples.md

 ## Subscription service ##

 Sometimes, you want for the extensions to be able to state the paramers of the messages they will receive.
-That's when the subscription service is called for.
+That's when the subscription service comes in handy.
 We will create a userscript, which will keep sending a given string back to the subscriber:

 ```js
 // ==UserScript==